- Parties and ownership – Who can own real estate and what types of ownership are there?

-Real estate business transactions formally start when proposed heads of terms are drafted, negotiated and agreed between a seller and a buyer.
+Real estate business transactions formally start when proposed heads of terms are drafted, negotiated and agreed by the brokers for the seller and the buyer.
 The heads of terms (or memorandum of understanding) set out the principal terms agreed between the parties and are generally expressed to be “subject to contract” and not legally binding.
-They might be accompanied by a (legally binding) preliminary agreement.
+They might be accompanied by a (legally binding) exclusivity and confidentiality agreement.

-The seller’s lawyers will usually collate all information relating to the property and submit it to the buyer’s lawyers.
+The seller’s lawyers will usually collate all information relating to the property and send it to the buyer’s lawyers.
 The buyer’s lawyers will undertake general due diligence investigations.
-The initial draft of the sale agreement is usually provided by the notary who will certify the transaction.
-In turn, the buyer’s and seller’s lawyers will further amend the initial draft as required for the specific transaction.
-The scope of the due diligence and the draft of the sale agreement will vary according to whether the property being sold is under construction or already built and the extent to which leases to tenants have already been granted, as well as whether the transaction will be structured as an asset deal or a share deal.
+The buyer’s lawyers usually prepare the form of the sale agreement.
+The scope of the due diligence and the draft of the sale agreement will vary according to whether the property being sold is under construction or already built and the extent to which leases to tenants have already been granted, as well as whether the transaction will be structured as a property deal or a share deal.

-In the course of execution of the agreement, the notary authenticating the sale agreement must verify the power of the corporate bodies and their signatories (in the case of legal entities being parties to the transaction) and that there are no impediments to the sale.
-The notary also checks the State Register in order to be sure that the seller holds proper ownership title to real estate and that there are no encumbrances and/or limitations established over the property which may affect the transaction.
-The real estate public duties and notary fees need to be settled in full.
-Following this, the notary is able to register the buyer’s ownership right against the property in the State Register.
+The notary authenticating the transfer agreement is bound to verify the power of the corporate bodies and their signatories and that there are no impediments to the sale.
+Updated Land Book excerpts and certificates issued by the fiscal authorities (stating that there are no outstanding debts) also need to be presented to the notary on authentication.
+The real estate publicity fee and notary fees (see below) need to be settled in full.
+Following this, the notary is able to register the buyer’s interest in the contract against the property in the Land Book.